Saturday, December 30, 2023

 Black Jig Over White

 Never underestimate a black jig.
-Trout followed it my first two casts, and since the sun was out, I decided to switch out to a white/flashibou jig before I threw another.
+Trout followed it my first two casts, and since the sun was out, I decided to switch out to a white/flashabou jig before I threw another.
 I took maybe a dozen casts and aroused no interest in that jig whatsoever that I saw.
 I tied the black jig back on.
 I did work my way upstream along the stretch, testing new waders for leaks, before I returned to where I began and soon caught the 16-inch rainbow I photographed.
 Soon thereafter, I cast short to a trout that had followed and taken station in view, lifting the jig off bottom and letting it drop back, catching the first trout I've hooked that way.
 All of the others have hit as I retrieve the jig at a moderate to quick rate.

 I tried another spot in the area, where I caught one last November, and got no interest from any fish I could detect.
 Then I returned to my car and drove to another area that gets stocked where I've never fished.
 After finding stretches that seemed too shallow, though I tried them, I walked maybe three football field lengths downstream, where I found at least three feet of fairly swift water.

 I fished the jig carefully and repeatedly, finally hooking another trout of about 14 inches, and when I unhooked it, I understood I had hooked the fish well.
 I had the two previous, also.
-A bard doesn't seem to help as often as it might.
+A barb doesn't seem to help as often as it might.

 Monday, October 30, 2023